 GST is payable by you on our fees and charges.

-We may send interim invoices to you, or invoice you on completion of the matter, or termination of our engagement.
+It is the firm’s general policy to render interim bills on a monthly basis, for time spent.
+We may send interim invoices to you, or invoice you on completion of the matter, or on the termination of our engagement.

 Invoices are payable within 14 days of the date of the invoice.
 We require interest to be paid on any amount which is more than 14 days overdue.
 Interest will be calculated at the rate of 15% per annum.